 Stewart dominated the competition in the Southern Conference at Albany State.
 He was a three-time first-teamer in the Southern Conference and has good size at 6-foot-4, 334 pounds, but Stewart will have a learning curve at the next level as he adjusts to NFL competition.
 Stewart is a project with upside, but some may consider him a reach even at the bottom of the fourth round.

-Michael suffered an injury during practice Wednesday and it appears as though it was at least mildly serious.
-Indianapolis signed running back Troymaine Pope to take the place of Michael on the current roster.
+Michael suffered an injury during practice Wednesday and it appears as though it was at least somewhat serious.
+Indianapolis signed running back Troymaine Pope to take the place of Michael on the team's current roster.

 Jackson took over as a starter at inside linebacker after several injuries and suspensions.
 He averaged 6.6 tackles per game over his last five games after getting more playing time and put himself in a position to contend for a starting job next season.

 Basham hasn't played more than 19 defensive snaps this season, but it sounds like he'll surpass that number Sunday against the Bills.
 The rookie third-round pick has two sacks already this season, proving he's capable of taking on the challenge.